LocalCoinSwap/trc20-escrow-contract/README.md

 ## What it does?

-It allows a seller of TRC20 to safely place their tokens into Escrow and give them ability to release it to the buyer.
+It allows a seller to safely place their tokens into Escrow and give them ability to release it to the buyer.
+The contract can also handle cancellation and disputes on chain.

 ## Production